MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Experiments

 \subsection{EEG-guided Stimulus Generation}

 We next evaluated whether MindPilot can generate optimized stimuli rather than search in a fixed pool.
 Four candidates were selected for the next round via roulette sampling.
 We conducted a closed-loop stimulus optimization experiment within the 600-image space (50 categories × 12 conditions) of THINGS-EEG2.
 Starting from 10 randomly selected images (out of 200), we used Stable Diffusion XL-Lightning~\citep{lin2024sdxl_lightning} with IP-Adapter~\citep{ye2023ip} to generate 2 new images per iteration.
 From the resulting image feature space, 4 candidates were selected via roulette sampling for the next round of stimulation.
 Tab.~\ref{tab:add_iteration_performance} reports different feature-based Semantic Similarity Score (SS) and Intensity Similarity Score (IS) scores, showing that our method effectively identifies target stimulus within limited iterations.
 Additional quantitative results are in Appendix~\ref{sec:add_experimental_results}.
-These results highlight the efficiency and generalizability of MindPilot for brain modulation tasks.
+These results support the efficiency of MindPilot across the brain-modulation targets evaluated here.